xaviervalarino/portfolio/README.md

 ## Commands
 NPM scripts are used build the site.

-_Note_: these scripts might not work on Windows unless run on a Unix subsystem.
-This is due to the use `&` for process parrallelization.
+_Note_: these scripts might not work on Windows unless run on a Linux subsystem.
+This is due to the use of `&` for process parrallelization.
 ```
 npm run build            Run all build scripts
 npm run build:css        Concatenate all stylesheet files